seL4/sel4bench/README.md

 # sel4bench

-sel4 benchmarking applications and support library.
+sel4 benchmarking applications and support library for the experimental RT branch of the kernel.

-To get this project, check out the project manifest: https://github.com/seL4/sel4bench-manifest
+To get this project, check out the project manifest: https://github.com/seL4/sel4bench-manifest and initialiserepo with -b rt to get the rt branch of the manifest.

 # Applications